AndresRTejedor/Mold/joss/paper.md

 The Mold Integration method was developed by Espinosa *et al.* [@espinosa2014mold] as a simple and effective approach to calculate the interfacial free energy of crystalline phases in coexistence with a liquid phase.
 This technique uses potential wells, that are arranged in the simulation box as a mold that replicates a given crystallographic plane of the solid of interest.
 The attractive wells are modeled through a square-like well potential that is characterized by the well radius $r_w$, the well depth $\varepsilon_w$ and the well slope $\alpha$.
 The Mold Integration method consists of the following steps:

 1. Preparation of the configuration, by introducing the mold into the liquid phase.
-2. Simulation of the liquid-mold system at constant well depth and different well radii to determine the optimal radius that keeps the liquid particles inside the wells.
+2. Simulation of the liquid-mold system at constant well depth and different well radii to determine the limit of well radius (optimal radius) which supplies the exact free energy to form a crystal slab within the liquid.
 3. Calculation of the reversible work required to form a crystal slab at different well radii above the optimal well radius.
 4. Linear extrapolation of the interfacial free energy to the optimal well radius.